 How to order your copy

-We are resisting Amazon in order to support local bookshops.
+We are resisting Amazon (although it seems that it is not residing us) in order to support local bookshops.
 Here are various easy ways to get hold of a copy:

 • From the Hungerford Bookshop.
 Order it online here.